serokell/blog-posts/typescript-for-haskellers/article.md

 #### Ad-hoc polymorphism

-Ad hoc polymorphism allows you to implement abstract functions, logic of which will be different with different types.
+Ad-hoc polymorphism allows you to implement abstract functions, the logic of which will be different with different types.

 Let's define an `Eq` interface: